dj1411/HabitChart/www/quality/test.md

     - from app
 - clicking the back button on main page also should exit the app
 - clicking back anywhere else should not exit app
+- browser to another page (e.g. settings), come back and then click `back` button

 # Release
 - set config to point to MASTER Json id